Application Guidelines for 2015 Overseas

 Submit the application package personally or by mail

 （1）The following documents (the application package) must be submitted by mail to the Cultural Center nearest your permanent address:

 a) Application form (see the attachment for a sample)

-b) Internet Registration Sheet (print out the confirmation page after finishing online registration)
+b) Internet Registration Sheet (aka a printout of the confirmation page after finishing online registration).

 c) Signed General Regulations sheet (see the attachment)